Knowing how to track your SEO rankings is essential to driving a continuous flow of organic traffic to your website.

 SiteChecker also provides a comprehensive suite of digital marketing solutions.

-With the Rank Tracker tool, you can track your website’s keywords ranking to see where you stand and how your positioning is changing over time.
+With the Rank Tracker tool, you can track your website’s keyword ranking to see where you stand and how your positioning is changing over time.

 To get started, you add the keywords that you want to track to the tool.
 You’ll need to specify the location and the language of the searcher in the settings for each keyword.